Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 With a subscription to PureVPN, you get your hands on five licenses which you can use on five devices of your choosing, at the same time if needed.
 There are compatible clients for Windows, Linux, macOS, and mobile devices too.

-What some users seem to really appreciate is the inclusion of an ad-blocking plug-in.
+What some users seem to appreciate is the inclusion of an ad-blocking plug-in.
 That being said, it’s an extra feature that has to be paid for separately from the license subscription.
 The service is far from the benchmark of IPVanish or TorGuard, but it’s still one of the best VPN services for home users as it offers over 200 servers worldwide.

 P2P file sharing is not a problem and neither is enjoying a vast library of entertainment that you can download via BitTorrent.
 It’s nice to see that PureVPN is trying to add as many new features as it can which lately include software for routers, consoles, and streaming devices.

 PureVPN offers a wide range of protocols like L2TP, OpenVPN, SSTP, and even PPTP.
-Although the latter is unlikely to be used as a 256-bit encryption is always recommended over a 128-bit encryption.
+Although the latter is unlikely to be used as 256-bit encryption is always recommended over 128-bit encryption.
 The UI is nothing too difficult to operate but the initial setup might take more time compared to what other best VPN services have to offer.

 One minor drawback for some users is the absence of access to the Tor network.
 This doesn’t ruin PureVPN’s reputation but it might rub some the wrong way.
 On the bright side, if you don’t need access to Tor, you can at least enjoy a service that doesn’t record your online activity.